1970 Chevelle SS396 & SS454

 When RPO ZL2 was checked the standard domed hood was replaced with a cowl induction hood that has a vacuum controlled 'flapper' that would open when the engine was under throttle.
 Part of the ZL2 option was the D88 Hood & Deck stripes.
 These could be deleted when ordering the ZL2 at the buyer's request, unlike the mistaken notion they could be deleted from the special domed hood when they were an option on the domed hood (and the standard Malibu hood as well).

 Both SS options came standard with RPO F41 Special Performance Front & Rear Suspension consisting of H.D. springs with matching shock absorbers, boxed rear lower control arms, a larger front sway bar (1" vs. 1.25"), and a rear sway bar.
-This was only standard on the Malibu sport coupe and convertible, the pickup did not get RPO F41.
+This was only standard on the Malibu sport coupe and convertible, the El Camino did not get RPO F41 and could not order it.

 Hard to see in the photo but the boxed rear lower control arm has an additional plate welded to the bottom of the (normally) U-shaped control arm.